-I considered University of Bristol, Manchester, University College London and London School of Economics and Political Science; but the engagement and passion of the academic staff and students for the subject as well as the location as a campus university, made the choice very easy.
+I considered University of Bristol, Manchester, University College London and London School of Economics and Political Science.
+The engagement and passion of the academic staff and students for the subject, as well as the location as a campus university, made the choice very easy.

 How did you apply?
 How did you find the application process?